MaimonLab/SiffPy/README.md

 ### Dependencies

-- If you don't have numpy, or scipy it will complain during install and tell you to install `numpy` or `scipy` first (rather than downloading it yourself).
-To do so, you can either install it with `pip` by typing `pip install numpy` or with `conda` by typing `conda install -c anaconda numpy`.
+- If you don't have numpy, this will install it.
 Uses only basic `numpy` includes, so version won't matter. `numpy` is necessary for `siffreadermodule` to compile, because many of its functions return pointers to `PyArrayObject`s. `scipy` is required for the `registration` submodule, which to me seems like a basic `SiffPy` functionality so I decided to make it a dependency.

-- If you don't have `bokeh` or `holoviews` it will *warn* you during install, but will not prevent installation.
+- If you don't have `bokeh` or `holoviews` you can't use some functionalities, but will not prevent installation.
 These libraries are used by the `siffplot` submodule, which (while written in `holoviews`) relies on a `bokeh` backend.
 This is optional so that if you want to use your own plotting procedures, you're not forced to install a bunch of other libraries to your virtualenv.

-- If you don't have `napari` it will also *warn* you during install, but will not prevent installation.
-At the time of writing, all `siffplot` functionality
-*can* use `napari` and will *default* to `napari` if it's available, but will not complain if it cannot import `napari`.
+- If you don't have `napari` it will also not prevent installation.
+At the time of writing, all `siffplot` functionality *can* use `napari` and will *default* to `napari` if it's available, but will not complain if it cannot import `napari`.
 It will simply fall back to `holoviews` and `bokeh` and function just fine.
 Still, `napari` is probably a better experience, and I may not always support both implementations forever, so it's probably wiser to install `napari` (I just know some might not like it because it can be a bit of a headache when notebooks get involved).